phpearth/group-cover/README.md

 * Graphics should include a link to the group's rules and describe the main context of this group i.e. **PHP**
 * Keep in mind that Facebook buttons cover parts of the photo
 * Different devices show the photo differently depending on the screen resolution
 * Understand that each cover photo should be present and visible for longer period of time.
-Changing cover photo in the goup every week is maybe too frequently.
+Changing cover photo in the group every week is maybe too frequently.
 * Check and agree to send your contribution that complies with the legal information described at the bottom of this file
 * Don't sign graphics with your logo or name (your contribition will be noted elsewhere for this purpose)
 * For inspiration please check [previous cover photos](https://github.com/wwphp-fb/group-cover/releases)